r-smith11/stat-track-for-spotify/README.md

 <h1>Stat Track for Spotify</h1>

 <p>
-A web application to acquire and display a user's Spotify statistics.
+A web application to fetch and display a user's Spotify statistics that are otherwise hidden to the end user.

-Frontend in progress currently.
-Backend coming at a later time.
+Frontend in progress currently, backend coming at a later time TBD.
 </p>